doowzs/DotOJ/Dockerize/README.md

 Optional dependencies: openssl.

 1. Run `web/cert.sh` to create a signing certificate for web service or provide with an existing one.
-2. Start DB services with `docker-compose up -d mariadb postgres redis` and wait them to initialize.
+2. Start DB service with `docker-compose up -d mariadb` and wait it to initialize.
 3. Start all the rest services with `docker-compose up -d`.

 ## References